realA10001986/Time-Circuits-Display/README.md

 ### Setup

 In order to connect to a MQTT network, a "broker" (such as [mosquitto](https://mosquitto.org/), [EMQ X](https://www.emqx.io/), [Cassandana](https://github.com/mtsoleimani/cassandana), [RabbitMQ](https://www.rabbitmq.com/), [Ejjaberd](https://www.ejabberd.im/), [HiveMQ](https://www.hivemq.com/) to name a few) must be present in your network, and its address needs to be configured in the Config Portal.
-The broker can be specified either by domain or IP (preferred, spares us a DNS call).
+The broker can be specified either by domain or IP (IP preferred, spares us a DNS call).
 The default port is 1883.
 If a different port is to be used, append a ":" followed by the port number to the domain/IP, such as "192.168.1.5:1884".

 If your broker does not allow anonymous logins, a username and password can be specified.